cloudflare/cloudflare-docs/content/cloudflare-one/identity/users/short-lived-certificates.md

 ## 1. Secure a server behind Cloudflare Access

-To protect a resource behind Cloudflare Access, first follow [these instructions](/cloudflare-one/connections/connect-apps/use_cases/ssh/) to secure the server.

-{{<Aside type="note">}}

-Cloudflare Access short lived certificates can work with any modern SSH server, whether it's behind Access or not.
+Cloudflare Access short-lived certificates can work with any modern SSH server, whether it is behind Access or not.
 However, we recommend putting your server behind Access for added security and features, such as auditability and browser-based terminals.

-{{</Aside>}}
+To secure your server behind Cloudflare Access, follow [these instructions](/cloudflare-one/connections/connect-apps/use_cases/ssh/).

 ## 2. Ensure Unix usernames match user SSO identities